ayemaqu/Mod2_Project_DogLicensing/README.md

 - To address this, we implemented a two-step cleaning process:
   - **Regex-Based Cleanup with re**
     - We used regular expressions to standardize mix indicators like "Mix", "X", and "Crossbreed"
-    - This ensured that similar breed types were grouped under a single standard label such as "Poodle Mix".
+    - This ensured that similar breed types were grouped under a single standard label, such as "Poodle Mix".
   - **Fuzzy Matching with thefuzz**
     - Even after regex cleanup, breed names varied too widely for manual standardization.
 So we used the fuzz library from thefuzz package to compare each unique breed name to a curated reference list of common dog breeds and their standardized labels.
 We mapped any breed that matched with a similarity score ≥ 85 to its closest reference value.
   - This method allowed us to automatically consolidate variants like:
     - "Yorkie Poodle" → "Yorkshire Terrier Mix"
     - "Labrador Retriever" and "Lab Ret" → "Labrador Retriever"
   - **Handling Unknown or Placeholder Breeds**
-    - We also identified and replaced invalid or placeholder breed names such as:
+    - We also identified and replaced invalid or placeholder breed names, such as:
     - `"Unknown", "NoName", "Mixbreed", "0"`, etc. These were flagged with a boolean column IsBadName to help with filtering or analysis decisions later in Tableau.

 - _This allowed us to have_: